Hironori Funabiki, Ph.D.

 Mitosis involves rapid macromolecule assembly and disassembly at the right place, at the right time, and in the right order.
 Upon entry into mitosis, the nuclear envelope encapsulating the chromosomes disassembles, while a bipolar spindle composed of dynamic microtubule polymers assembles on chromosomes.
 The kinetochore forms at each chromosomal centromere to capture the microtubule ends, ensuring chromosomal segregation.
 At the end of segregation, the spindle and the kinetochore disassemble, while the nuclear envelope reforms.
 The Funabiki lab studies the spatiotemporal mechanisms that control changes to these molecular architectures.

 The structural and signaling roles of the nucleosome during mitosis.
 Nucleosomes are the major constituents of chromosomes, and each nucleosome is composed of about 146 base pairs of DNA and the histones H2A, H2B, H3, and H4.
 To understand how nucleosomes function in mitotic processes, the Funabiki lab has developed a strategy to reconstitute the nucleosome using recombinant histones in the physiological cell-free system of Xenopus egg extracts.
 This system has made it possible to establish the molecular roles of the nucleosomes in spindle assembly and nuclear pore complex formation on chromatin.
-They have also demonstrated the importance of mitosis-specific histone H3 phosphorylation in the activation of the protein kinase Aurora B, which provides a spatially controlled mechanism for regulating mitosis.
+They have also demonstrated the importance of mitosis-specific histone H3 phosphorylation in the activation of Aurora B kinase, which provides a spatially controlled mechanism for regulating mitosis.

 The Funabiki lab now combines quantitative mass spectrometry and innovative imaging techniques to define how architectural and functional organizations are modulated by cell-cycle regulators and histone modifications.